renpy/renpy/sphinx/source/config.rst

     function depends on are initialized.
 The functions are required to deal with this, perhaps by using ``hasattr(store, 'varname')`` to check if a variable is defined.

+.. var:: config.quicksave_slots = 10

+    The number of slots used by quicksaves.

 .. var:: config.quit_action = ...